 In March 2020, our board of directors adopted our 2020 Plan.
 Awards granted under the 2020 Plan are intended to constitute "employment inducement awards" under Nasdaq Listing Rule 5635(c)(4) and therefore, the 2020 Plan is intended to be exempt from the Nasdaq Listing Rules regarding stockholder approval of stock option and stock purchase plans.
-A total of 2,600,000 shares of our common stock are authorized for issuance under the 2020 Plan.
+As amended, a total of 546,000 shares of our common stock are authorized for issuance under the 2020 Plan.
+The number of shares authorized for issuance has been adjusted to reflect the reverse stock split that occurred in October 2022 and the Board of Directors approval of an increase in the number of shares reserved for issuance by 300,000 on February 13, 2023.
 The 2020 Plan provides for the grant of non-qualified stock options, stock appreciation rights, restricted stock, restricted stock units, performance bonus awards, performance stock units, dividend equivalents or other stock-based and cash-based awards.
 These awards may be granted to individuals who are new employees or are commencing employment with us or one of our subsidiaries following a bona fide period of non-employment with us, and for whom such awards are granted as a material inducement to commencing employment with us or one of our subsidiaries.